TangTangTangTangTangTang/learngit/readme.txt

 creat a dev branch 12
 ceshi no-ff
-ceshi ff to see branch history ceshi on dn and idea
+ceshi ff to see branch history ceshi o1n dn an1d ideahaha haha